Come On Over: Accolades

 At the 1998 Canadian Country Music Association Awards, Come On Over won Album of the Year and was declared the Top Selling Album.
 It was nominated for Album of the Year at the 33rd Academy of Country Music Awards, the 1998 Country Music Association Awards, and the 1998 Juno Awards.
 The album received further nominations for Favorite Pop/Rock Album and Favorite Country Album at the 26th American Music Awards.

-At the 41st Annual Grammy Awards in 1999, Come On Over was nominated for Album of the Year and Best Country Album, and its single "You're Still the One" won Best Female Country Vocal Performance and Best Country Song.
-The following year, at the 42nd Annual Grammy Awards, "Man!
-I Feel Like a Woman!" won Best Female Country Vocal Performance, and "Come On Over" won Best Country Song.
+At the 41st Annual Grammy Awards in 1999, Come On Over received major recognition, earning nominations for Album of the Year and Best Country Album.
+Its lead single, “You're Still the One,” was nominated in the general field for both Record of the Year and Song of the Year, losing in both categories to Céline Dion’s “My Heart Will Go On”, while winning Best Female Country Vocal Performance and Best Country Song.

+At the 42nd Annual Grammy Awards the following year, the album continued its success: “Man!
+I Feel Like a Woman!” won Best Female Country Vocal Performance, and “Come On Over” won Best Country Song.
+Additionally, “You’ve Got a Way” received a nomination for Song of the Year, bringing the album’s total Grammy nominations across the two ceremonies to nine, with four wins.

 Commercial performance

 In 2015, Guinness World Records recognized Come On Over as the biggest-selling studio album by a female solo artist, with over 40 million copies sold worldwide.
 It remains the best-selling country album, the best-selling album by a Canadian artist, and the world's eighth best-selling album of all time.